corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

       className: "nginx"
       # required hosts for the REST worker ingress
       hosts:
-      - <your-rest-worker.development.example.com>
+      - api.corda.example.com
 ```

+The optional annotations enable additional integrations, such as [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) or [cert-manager](https://cert-manager.io/).

-##### AWS Load Balancer Controller
+##### External Load Balancer

-Alternatively, the REST API can be fronted directly by a load balancer.
+Alternatively, the REST API service can be fronted directly by an external load balancer.
 The Helm chart allows annotations to be specified to
 facilitate the creation of a load balancer by a cloud-platform specific controller.
 For example, the following configuration specifies that the [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)
 fronts the REST API with a Network Load Balancer internal to the Virtual Private Cloud (VPC):